ErichDylus/Smart-Contract-Resources/Build.md

 [Ethereum and Solidity: the Complete Developer's Guide](https://www.udemy.com/course/ethereum-and-solidity-the-complete-developers-guide/) - a popular Udemy course by Stephen Grider on building Ethereum smart contract dApps, including material on Solidity and React

+[KnowEthereum](https://knowethereum.com/) - curated resources for the Ethereum ecosystem

 [Zastrin Ethereum Courses](https://www.zastrin.com/) - building a simple ethereum dApp, web3 and other framework.
 Free and paid

 [How to Learn Solidity](https://blockgeeks.com/guides/solidity/) - a step by step tutorial on a demo Solidity dApp by Ryan Molecke